polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

 ### Rust compatibility issue

-The `cargo-contract` crate, version 1.5, requires a specific version of the Rust toolchain to compile smart contracts.
+The `cargo-contract` crate, version 1.5.0, requires a specific version of the Rust toolchain to compile smart contracts.
-You can check the version of cargo contract you have installed by running the following command:
+You can check the version of `cargo-contract` you have installed by running the following command:

 ```bash
 cargo contract --version
 ```

-This command displays the package version and target architecture for the package.
+This command displays the version and target architecture for the package.
 For example, on macOS, the command displays output similar to the following:

 ```text